bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 ### Setup
 <img width="512" alt="Image" src="https://github.com/user-attachments/assets/6e5ab4fb-c616-467a-9a23-eec59a99afe5" />

-Bubbles setups up the board to his liking (colours, and walls).
+Bubbles setups up the board to their liking at the start of each game (colours, and walls).
+All tiles must start with at least 2 open paths.
 Pandoras Boxed Wine is in the middle.
-6 tiles touch Pandroa's Boxed Wine, with at least 4 open pathways.
+6 tiles touch Pandroa's Boxed Wine, with at least 4 open paths.
-Positions of portals and bubbles are not flexible.
 4 Portals are setup, not touching the white square.
 4 Wine Bubbles are each next to a portal, on the edge of the map.
+Positions of portals and bubbles are not flexible.

 ## Other Info